edgar-treischl/MetaMaster/README.md

 # MetaMaster

 <!-- badges: start -->

 <!-- badges: end -->

 The MetaMaster package creates the *master meta data*.
 The latter are meta data for Lime Survey which are reproducible, tested, and - in consequence - error-free.
 To this end, the package provides functions to exchange data via the Lime Survey API (`LS_*`) and functions to work with a PostgreSQL (`DB_*`) database.
-Furthermore, the package implements functions to perform consistency checks and further helpers to automate the process to build meta data for Lime Survey.
+Furthermore, the package introduces consistency checks and further helpers to automate the process to build meta data for Lime Survey.

 ## Installation